argonatorUberTF/Uber-Team-Fortress/README.md

 Regular deathmatch is possible by just loading a map without monsters.
 Pick opposing teams.
 Some "coop" maps can have no monsters or you can remove the .ent file for no monsters on some.

-The medic class cam heal with masters skill "cmd aura" when spawned.
+The medic class can heal with masters skill "cmd aura" when spawned.
 Regardless of masters level of the health attribute.

 # Quirks: